inconspicuous-creations/Inconspicuous.Framework/README.md

 * __Command__: Contains the fields/arguments required to execute this command.
 * __CommandHandler__: Executes the given command.
-* __CommandDispatcher__: Executes the given command by retrieving the appropriate commandhandler for the command, if it exists.
+* __CommandDispatcher__: Executes the given command by retrieving the appropriate CommandHandler for the Command, if it exists.

-The separation of Command and CommandHandler has the following benefits:
+This separation of concerns has the following benefits:

-* Commands to be easily serialized.
+* Commands can be easily serialized.
 * When the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. mocking during development).

-The CommandDispatcher is useful when running multiple different commands.
-It also allows you to create replay systems, cached commands and other features using the decorator pattern.
+* By using the decorator pattern, you can easily add replay functionality, network synchronization and/or other useful features.

 ## License